Dr Aziz Barez

 Marvin G. Weinbaum is professor emeritus of political science at the University of Illinois at Urbana-Champaign, and served as analyst for Pakistan and Afghanistan in the U.S. Department of State’s Bureau of Intelligence and Research from 1999 to 2003.
 He is currently a scholar-in-residence and Director of the Pakistan Center at the Middle East Institute in Washington DC.
 At Illinois, Dr. Weinbaum served for fifteen years as the director of the Program in South Asian and Middle Eastern Studies.
 He was awarded Fulbright Research Fellowships for Egypt in 1981–82 and Afghanistan in 1989–90, and was a senior fellow at the United States Institute of Peace in 1996–97.
 Dr. Weinbaum's research, teaching, and consultancies have focused on the issues of national security, state building, democratization, and political economy, and he is the author or editor of six books on these topics.
 Dr. Weinbaum has also written more than 100 book chapters and professional journal articles, mostly about Pakistan, Afghanistan, and Iran.
 He is frequent contributor to such popular websites as Foreign Policy, Huffington Post and The National Interest.
 Among his very recent publications are book chapters in edited volumes dealing with the U.S.-Pakistan relations, Pakistan’s political future, state building and the security challenges in Afghanistan, and the special relationship between Pakistan and Saudi Arabia.

-Jawad is an accredited expert on Afghanistan, a PhD Candidate and holder of an LL.M in International Law and Relations.
-Jawad has had over 26 years of direct work experience in Afghanistan’s affairs.
+Dr. Jawad is an accredited expert on Afghanistan, holder of a PhD law and LL.M in International Law and Relations.
+He has had 27 years of direct work experience in Afghanistan’s affairs.
 He has written a PhD thesis, an LL.M dissertation and three LLM essays on Afghanistan.
-As of January 2020, Jawad has prepared 950 expert reports for law firms and non-legal organisations based in Greece, Netherlands, Slovenia, Sweden, United Kingdom and the United States of America.
-He has 14 years of experience as an Expert Witness.
+As of July 2021, Jawad has prepared 1,100 expert reports for the law firms and non-legal organisations based in France, Greece, Netherlands, Slovenia, Sweden, United Kingdom and the United States of America.
+He has 15 years of experience as an Expert Witness based in the United Kingdom.
 Jawad has given evidence in First-tier Tribunal and Upper Tribunal courts and his expert opinions have been commended by judges in the United Kingdom and in The Netherlands.
-Jawad has expertise on all areas of law related to Afghanistan.
-He prepares expert reports on human rights conditions, risk on return, and availability of state protection, internal flight alternatives, religion, and political parties.
+He has expertise on all areas of human rights and law related to Afghanistan.
+He prepares expert reports on human rights conditions, risk on return, availability of state protection, internal flight alternatives, religion, and risks arising from political parties.
 Jawad has specialist knowledge of Afghanistan’s family law, criminal law and constitutional law.
-Jawad is able to converse fluently in Dari, Farsi, Pashto, Russian and English languages.
-Jawad also verifies the authenticity of documents from Afghanistan and provide language and nationality assessment reports for the Afghan nationals.
-He has first-hand experience of handling legal documents for continuous 26 years.
-Initial assessment of cases and document authenticity tests are provided free of charge.
+He is able to converse fluently in Dari, Farsi, Pashto, Russian and English languages.
+Jawad also verifies the authenticity of documents from Afghanistan and provides language and nationality assessment reports for Afghan nationals whose nationality and origin are questioned.
+He has first-hand experience of handling Afghan documents for 27 years.
+Initial assessment of cases and initial observation of documents for authenticity are provided free of charge.
 Some pro-bono work may be undertaken.

 Reports, Commentaries and relevant Documents